 Growth during adolescence is linked to the hormonal changes of puberty.
 Girls usually enter puberty earlier than boys.
-The inches and pounds added during adolescence can matter in a big way.

 Girls